A semigroup identity for tropical 3x3 matrices

-\begin{remr} Izhakian~\cite{IzIden} considers the tropical semiring extended by an infinite positive element $\infty$, and defines a matrix $A$ to be upper triangular if $A_{ij}=\infty$ whenever $i>j$.
-We note that any pair $U$ of upper triangular matrices is similar to a diagonally $H$-dominant pair, for arbitrarily large $H$.
-Also, $U$ can be seen as a limit of certain sequence of diagonally $H$-dominant pairs, up to similarity. \end{remr}
+\begin{rem} Izhakian~\cite{IzIden} considers the tropical semiring extended by an infinite positive element $\infty$, and defines a matrix $A$ to be upper triangular if $A_{ij}=\infty$ whenever $i>j$.
+We note that any pair $(U,V)$ of upper triangular matrices satisfies $[UV]_{ii}=[VU]_{ii}$, for any $i$.
+In other words, the pair $(UV,VU)$ is the limit of a sequence of pairs similar to diagonally $H$-dominant pairs, for arbitrarily large $H$. \end{rem}

 Let us prove some properties of diagonally dominant matrices.